tejada7/Java-Certification/OCP_Java17.md

 > only one write lock.

 #### Semaphores
-Are a kind of a lock and the different lies on the fact that a lock allows only one thread to access a block of code, whereas a semaphore can rely on a number of permits to allow multiple threads to concurrently access a guarded block of code.
+They are a kind of a lock and the difference lies on the fact that a lock allows only one thread to access a block of code, whereas, a semaphore can rely on a number of permits to allow multiple threads to concurrently access a guarded block of code.
 In other words, a lock has only 1 permit.
 ```java
 Semaphore semaphore = new Semaphore(5);